Saint George’s dragon

 You’ll find them within yourself.
 They SHOW themselves to you, at moments you are most vulnerable.
 That’s when something confuses or upsets you.
 But inner dragons also intrude when your cognitive strength is weakened and can’t regulate to keep you in your comfort zone.

 I recognize that!
 It happens to me sometimes at night, or early in the morning when I’ve just woken up, and unprocessed aspects of my life strongly present themselves and often make me very restless.
 They keep me awake.
 I start to get an elevated heartbeat and ruminate, which can really unsettle me.
-Sleep is then out of the question.
+Sleeping is then no longer possible.

 I see you’ve already met your inner dragons.
 Very good!
 That’s where I can then get to work!
 Out of the comfort zone, not just you but every person feels unsafe, restless, insecure, and small.
 Because you’ve just woken up, inner dragons come much closer than they can during the day.
 They often approach you in a dream or nightmare.
 Just after waking up, your cognitive functions are still very low.
 Things that you handle well during the day become major issues.
 Dragons come with your unfinished business.
 Something you have neglected or overlooked.
 Or something where your conscience is playing up.
 Things that during the day can be easily brushed under the carpet with logic or not even noticed.